ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation: Experiments

-\textbf{Incorporating hint training: ConciseHint-T results.} We train the hint embeddings on the MixChain-Z-GSM8K~\citep{ma2025cot} dataset, which consists of concise question-response pairs built on GSM8K training dataset. \Cref{table: concise-t results} shows the results of ConciseHint-T. Compared to ConciseHint, ConciseHint-T further reduces the token usage by an obvious margin at the cost of a slight accuracy loss.
+\textbf{Incorporating hint training to further enhance the efficiency: ConciseHint-T results.} We train the hint embeddings on the MixChain-Z-GSM8K~\citep{ma2025cot} dataset, which consists of concise question-response pairs built on GSM8K training dataset. \Cref{table: concise-t results} shows the results of ConciseHint-T. At $\gamma=0.7$, ConciseHint-T achieves additional token reduction over ConciseHint while preserving the accuracy.
+Increasing $\gamma$ to 1 yields a more substantial reduction, even though at the cost of accuracy degradation on GPQA Diamond.
+These results indicate that the trained embeddings have effectively captured the concise patterns inherent in the concise reasoning data, thereby enhancing the efficiency over the manually designed hint.
+Moreover, the results demonstrate that the learned embeddings are not only effective on in-domain data (GSM8K) but also \textbf{generalize well to out-of-domain data} (AIME24 and GPQA Diamond).

-\Cref{fig: alpha-values} shows the controllability results by adjusting $\alpha$ in \Cref{eq:alpha}.
-On all datasets, a higher $\alpha$ value always leads to lower token usage.
+\Cref{fig: alpha-values} shows the controllability results by adjusting $\gamma$ in \Cref{eq:alpha}.
+On all datasets, a higher $\gamma$ value always leads to lower token usage.
 Additionally, it shows that shorter reasoning chains can sometimes achieve higher accuracy, indicating that a longer reasoning chain does not necessarily lead to better performance~\citep{ma2025cot}.